tony20141/tony20141.github.io/projects/project1/project1.md

 Correct Answer: D

 ## Question #29:

+Which IPv6 address block forwards packets to a multicast address rather than a unicast address?
+A. 2000::/3
+B. FC00::/7
+C. FE80::/10
+D. FF00::/12

 Understanding the Question: This question asks which IPv6 address block is used for multicast addresses.
 Analyzing the Options:
 A. 2000::/3: Global unicast addresses (one-to-one).